Charlotte Crosby

-Charlotte Letitia Crosby (born 17 May 1990) is an English television personality, known for appearing in the MTV reality series Geordie Shore and winning the twelfth series of Celebrity Big Brother.
+Charlotte Letitia Crosby (born 17 May 1990) is an English television personality, known for appearing in the MTV reality series Geordie Shore (2011–2016, 2022–2024) and winning the twelfth series of Celebrity Big Brother in 2013.
 In 2017, she began presenting Just Tattoo of Us, and in 2018, Crosby began starring in her own reality series, The Charlotte Show.

 Early life

-Crosby was born in Sunderland and educated at St Anthony's Girls' Catholic Academy, where she completed her A level exams.
-Originally considering studying criminology at university, she successfully auditioned and was cast to appear in the Tyne and Wear-based reality series, Geordie Shore.
+Charlotte-Letitia Crosby was born on 17 May 1990 in Sunderland and educated at St Anthony's Girls' Catholic Academy, where she completed her A-level exams.
+Originally considering studying criminology at university, she successfully auditioned and was cast to appear in the Tyne and Wear-based reality series Geordie Shore.

 Career

 Geordie Shore

 Crosby was an original cast member of MTV's reality series Geordie Shore, which she had starred in since 2011.
 She featured in 12 series of the show.
 She became known for an on/off relationship with fellow cast member Gaz Beadle.
 In June 2016, she announced her departure from the show via Twitter.

 Crosby returned for two more seasons of Geordie Shore in 2022 and 2024.